760ceb3b9c0ba4872cadf3ce35a7a494/ipod-game-assets-archive/11012/README.md

 The subfolder `statictexbank` contains the textures that were contained inside of the `/textures/statictexbank.dat` file rather than as individual files.

 ## Sounds
+> **Warning**
+> All sounds were exported in mono - this may not be correct.

 `a.m4a` and `b.m4a` were copied from the game's root directory.
 The subfolder `soundbank1` contains the sounds that were contained inside of the `audio/soundbank1.dat` file.

 ### Index
 | Name                                       | Sample Rate   | ???    |